-These findings have largely been discovered when exploring gender disparities across all age groups but fewer resources have been devoted specifically to seeing how women over 50 are impacted by structural inequality.
+While a number of studies have explored gender disparities across all age groups, fewer resources have been devoted specifically to studying how older women are impacted by structural inequality.
 As baby boomers and Generation X age, exploring this disparity has become increasingly important.